5.4 oz / 155 g

-The coldest temperatures I tested this setup in was 29°F, and the warmest was in the 90s with high humidity.
+The coldest temperature I tested this setup in was 29°F, and the warmest temperatures were in the 90s with high humidity.
 This hammock is definitely on the chilly side so anything below 70°F or so and you will definitely want some insulation under you whenever the sun starts to go down.

 That brings me to my first point about this hammock.
 The ends of this hammock are not nearly as thick, and well…, gathered as most other gathered end hammocks.
 Partly due to this being an ultralight hammock so the minimal amount of fabric is used.
 But the issue here is that since it isn’t as thick, that things such as the bug net, and under quilts will tend to slip over time, and pass over the ends and start riding down the hammock body.
 I have never experienced this with other hammocks, so I definitely consider this a con.

 I also found that using a pad with this hammock is challenging.
-Using a pad in most any hammock that isn’t a double layer design is challenging in its own right, but with the S2S ultralight hammock that challenge is real.
+Using a pad in most any hammock that isn’t a double layer design is challenging in its own right, but with the Sea to Summit Ultralight Hammock that challenge is real.
 The narrower body and slippery nature of this hammock really makes it difficult to keep a pad in position.
-If your going to use a pad, definitely do not inflate it all the way so that it conforms a little better to the hammock to aid in staying in position.
+If you're going to use a pad, definitely do not inflate it all the way so that it conforms a little better to the hammock to aid in staying in position.

 Using an underquilt is basically a must with this hammock, and I used a 3/4 length hammock gear underquilt and a full length underquilt for this testing.
 The only issue I had using an underquilt was getting it to stay in place on the hammocks ends.
 Over time it would shift and slip over the gathered ends and ride down the hammock body.
 The fix for this is to pass the shockcord and s-biner through the suspension loop.

 If you did not watch the video in this review, I show this in the video.